elwirth/calculus_of_facial_distance/README.md

 # Calculus of Facial Distance

 This repository has been developped to explore facial distances and vertex distances over polytopes.
+At the moment:
+* Supports computation of vertex distances in a polytope with respect to an anchor point y.
+* Supports computation of fragmentation in a polytope with respect to an anchor point y.

 ---